“What’s really the best full body workout?”

 Females typically have a harder time activating this muscle.
-Push-ups are for boys, is the classic saying.
-But all females need to develop working chest muscles.
-Females can perform push-ups even better than the boys.
+Push-ups are for boys is the classic saying.
+But all females need to develop working chest muscles to build muscle.
+Females can perform push-ups even better than boys.

 If you’re new to resistance training, it’s typical to feel the exercise in your shoulders and in the neck area.
 Corrective stretching will help you establish the correct movement patterns.